-Our second reading for today is from someone who has a very different perspective on our beliefs about the external world than Descartes did.
+The next philosopher we'll discuss is someone who has a very different perspective on our beliefs about the external world than Descartes did.

 According to G.E.
 Moore, it is no "scandal to philosophy" that we cannot prove the existence of the external world - for in fact, he thought, proofs of this kind are extremely easy to give.